-Stage pT3 disease accounted for 38.9% of cases in the pre-pandemic period, and 35.4% of cases throughout the pandemic, before increasing to 50.0% of individuals post-pandemic restrictions (p=0.07) (Figure 3).
+Stage pT3 disease accounted for 38.9% of cases in the pre-pandemic period and 35.4% of cases throughout the pandemic, before increasing to 50.0% of individuals during post-pandemic restrictions (p=0.07) (Figure 2).

-The most utilized surgical procedure across all study time periods was laparoscopic radical nephrectomy which was employed in 212 (43,9%) cases.
+The most used surgical procedure across all study time periods was laparoscopic radical nephrectomy, which was employed in 212 (43.9%) cases.
 Laparoscopic approaches further accounted for 278 (57.6%) of total cases.
-A full breakdown of the utilized surgical procedures by pandemic timeframe is outlined in Table 2.
+A full breakdown of the surgical procedures used by pandemic timeframe is outlined in Table 2.

-Several histopathological classifications of RCC were identified (Figure 2), with clear cell RCC (ccRCC) observed in 367 (76.0%) cases.
+Several histopathologic classifications of RCC were identified (Figure 3), with clear-cell RCC (ccRCC) observed in 367 (76.0%) cases.
 Papillary RCC, which accounted for 77 (16.0%) cases, was subclassified during the study period.

-Tumour necrosis was found on 115 (23.8%) pathology specimens, while sarcomatoid and rhabdoid features were seen in 14 (2.9%) and 56 (11.6%) cases, respectively.
-Table 3 details tumour pathology across the stratified time periods.
+Tumor necrosis was found on 115 (23.8%) pathology specimens, while sarcomatoid and rhabdoid features were seen in 14 (2.9%) and 56 (11.6%) cases, respectively.
+Table 3 details tumor pathology across the stratified time periods.